-This tutorial explains the steps you need to change lock and login screen background in elementary OS.
+This tutorial explains the steps you need to change the lock and login screen background in elementary OS.
 This will replace the default grey background.

 Changing the lock or login screen background grey default wallpaper in elementary OS is a bit difficult.
 The typical greeter configuration change with the path of the image file would not work.